Revocable Anonymous Credentials from Attribute-Based Encryption: Revocation

 \section{Revocation}

-Consider the CP-WATERS-KEM scheme whose implementation was reported in the previous section.
+Consider the CP-WATERS-KEM scheme whose implementatio was reported in the previous section.
 We implement a revocation scheme preventing decryption of ciphertext created after the key has been revoked.
 Worthy to be noted, this is not a general revocation scheme for ABE.
 Rather, it is a “forward revocation”, where only ciphertext generated after the actual revocation happens becomes hard to decrypt if the key has been revoked.
-To implement this kind of revocation, the original CP-WATERS-KEM scheme is slightly altered and combined with cryptographic accumulators based on bilinear mappings, described in \cite{cryptoeprint:2008/539}.
+To implement this kind of revocation, the original CP-WATERS-KEM scheme is slightly altered and combined with the cryptographic accumulator based on bilinear mappings described by Camenisch in \cite{cryptoeprint:2008/539}.

 The accumulator makes use of a set of indexes $\{i\}$ kept by the Authority and assigned to each released secret key.
 In the setup phase, the Authority initially creates an accumulator $acc_0=1$ and two public initially empty sets: $V=\{\}$ and $U=\{\}$, where $U$ is the set of all indexes $i$ that will be ever added to the accumulator (but may have been subsequently removed).
 The sequence $g^\gamma,\dots,g^{\gamma^n} ,g^{\gamma^{n+2}},\dots,g^{\gamma^{2n}}$ (but not $g^{\gamma^{n+1}}$) is made public by the Authority (e.g., as part of $MPK$).
 Appendix D of \cite{cryptoeprint:2008/539} suggests a possible technique to reduce the size of this sequence.
 The mathematical definition of the accumulator is the following: